Brianojunga/alx_travel_app_0x00/README.md

-The project uses a simple illustration of airbnb with clones to show listings, reviews and booking models
+The project uses a simple illustration of airbnb with clones to show listings, reviews and booking models.